 Write it down

-No chance I will not mention this, write it down.
 If you are planning on spending any money on gifts, you must write it down.
 If you are planning on traveling write it down.

 Write down a list and check it twice! 🙂 Write down what your plans are and any ideas you may have, anything that will help you stay focused and on budget.